Transactional Email

 Create emails for all scenarios

-To keep the amount of emails you're sending managable, you might want to design just one transactional email per use case.
+To keep the amount of emails you send managable, you might want to design just one transactional email per use case.
 For a password reset, that would come down to this:

-Since some people (like me) frown their eyebrows over misplaced headlines, you want to keep your email copy to-the-point.
+Since some people (like me) frown their eyebrows over misplaced headlines, you want to keep your email copy to the point.
 No marketing hassle.
-The downside of having one generic email, however, is that there's limited room for creativity.
-So how do you keep email managable, but still diversify your messages?
+However, the downside of having one generic email is limited room for creativity.
+So how do you keep email manageable but still diversify your messages?

 Create a dynamic email

-To make sure you're not going to lose track of all your emails, but still be able to personalize, create a dynamic email.
+To ensure you’re not going to lose track of all your emails but still be able to personalize, create a dynamic email.
 One email to rock them all.
-Dynamic emails allow you to change the message of the email based on the input you're giving.
-So let's say you have four different types of password reset triggers.
+Dynamic emails allow you to change the email’s message based on the input you’re giving.
+So, let’s say you have four different types of password reset triggers.
 You can use them all to trigger the same email.

 The Inverted Pyramid